kashwa/Prebaby-WebSite/readme.md

 ## About Website

-Hey Baby is a website for Our Team graduation project, it is mainly designed to give some help and tips for Mamas who are pregnant with their babies, for each user there is an account and a home page with news feed full of useful tips, food types, and every helpful advice for her and her baby.
+Prebaby is a website for Our Team graduation project, it is mainly designed and developed to give some help and tips for Mamas who are pregnant with their babies, each user can view the whole website's home and move around articles which are very helpful and full of advices for her and her baby health, also you can contact us at any time, We Support You, Lovely.

 ## Goodies

-Hey Baby website is made with ❤️ in Laravel.
+Prebaby website is made with ❤️ in Laravel.
 There is a mobile app on Android platform which will be announced soon.
 Stay Tuned!

 ## License & copyright